Zaliznychnyi District, Lviv: Levandivka

 A hippodrome functioned on a former Austrian marching ground in Levandivka during the 19th century.
 The settlement became developing following the construction of a railway line and the Lviv railway station in 1861.
 In 1912 Lviv's first airfield was created on the site of the former hippodrome.
-During the followng conflicts it served as a base of Russian and Polish air forces and became a target of the Ukrainian Galician Army's air corps.
+During the following conflicts it served as a base of Russian and Polish air forces and became a target of the Ukrainian Galician Army's air corps.
 One of Europe's first civilian airlines started operating from the airfield in 1918.
 Regular air connections with Warsaw were established in 1922.
 After the creation of the new airport in Sknyliv, in 1929 the airfield was closed, but a number of street names in Levandivka still remind about its existence.